This section of PALawHelp.org has information and resources about Domestic Violence and Protection From Abuse issues in Pennsylvania.

 Resources from the Erie County Office of Protection From Abuse on court procedures in Erie County, including Information on Protection From Abuse; Information on Protection From Intimidation; and Information on Protection From Sexual Violence.

-Franklin County: Information for Victims of Domestic Violence
+Franklin County: Civil Protection Orders for Victims of Domestic Violence

 Fulton County: Information for Victims of Domestic Violence